 - 1. A minimum of 60 semester hours. - 2.
-At least 50% of the degree program must be traditional academic credit (excludes credit by correspondence, challenge exams, etc.). - 3.
+At least 50% of the degree program must be traditional academic credit (excludes credit by correspondence, challenge exams, CLEP, DSST, Military, ACE, etc.). - 3.
 No more than 25% of the degree may be earned using portfolio-based credit.
-(See Specialized Curricula-Experiential Learning Credit.) - 4.
-At least 25% of the credit hours required for the degree must be completed in residence with Troy University.
+(See Specialized Curricula-Experiential Learning Credit.) - At least 25% of the credit hours required for the degree must be completed in residence with Troy University.
 See the Academic Evaluation available on Student Planning. - 5.
 Nine semester hours must be completed in residence at Troy University in the major area of concentration.
-See Residency for additional information.
+See Residency for additional information. - Note: This does not apply to the Associate of Science in General Education and the Associate of Arts in General Education degree.